Adjective for Class 10

 • What are Adjectives?

-Adjectives describe the number of nouns: many, few, millions, and eleven.
-These are words that modify or describe nouns (a person, place, thing, or idea) by providing more information about their characteristics.
+Adjectives are words that modify or describe nouns (a person, place, thing, or idea) by providing more information about their characteristics.
 They add details to make the meaning of nouns more specific and vivid.
-They tell the reader what kind of something you’re talking about, or how much or how many of something you’re talking about.
+They provide information about the type of topic as well as its quantity or number to the reader.

 Types of Adjectives